homer0/projext/documents/projectConfiguration.md

 Whether or not your target uses [flow](https://flow.org/).
 This will update the Babel configuration in order to add support and, in case it was disabled, it will enable transpilation.

+#### `typeScript`
+> Default value: `false`

+Whether or not your target uses [TypeScript](https://www.typescriptlang.org/).
+This will update the Babel configuration in order to add support and, in case it was disabled, it will enable transpilation.

 #### `library`
 > Default value: `false`